Mille Bornes: Objective

 The premise of Mille Bornes is that the players are in a road race.
 Each race—or hand—is 1000 miles (or kilometers) long.
 For two- or three-player games the goal is shortened to 700, with an option for the first player to complete that distance to declare an extension to 1000 miles.
 Mille Bornes is played with a special deck of cards.
 There are hazard, remedy, safety, and distance cards.
 Each hazard is corrected by a corresponding remedy, and can be prevented from happening in the first place by a corresponding safety.
 The target distance is reached by playing distance cards.

 List of cards

 The deck has 106 playable cards.
-Some versions of the game include nonplayable cards that list the playable cards and summarize the scoring.
+Some versions of the game include non-playable cards which list the playable cards and summarize the scoring.
 In some decks, some of these are printed entirely in French.

 Play

 The deck is shuffled and six cards are dealt to each player; the remainder becomes a draw pile and a discard pile forms next to it.
-Each player's turn begins with a draw of one card and a play of one card, so that each player always holds six cards at the end of her or his turn.
+Each player's turn begins with a draw of one card and a play of one card, so that each player always holds six cards at the end of their turn.
 The game is typically played with four players divided into two teams.